Bujanov

 Bujanov (Angern) is a municipality and village in Český Krumlov District in the South Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.

 Bujanov lies approximately 16 km south-east of Český Krumlov, 31 km south of České Budějovice, and 154 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Skoronice, Suchdol and Zdíky are administrative parts of Bujanov.
+Bujanov consists of four municipal parts (in brackets population according to the 2021 census):